Help teens make smart decisions

 The Facts and Activity Guide for students and teachers will support you in your efforts.
 Downloadable posters, buddy icons, and more Downloads will make it fun to help teens avoid prescription drug abuse.

 Prescription drug abuse is a big problem among youth across the Nation.
-Among youth who are 12 to 17 years old, 2.8 percent reported past-month nonmedical use of prescription medications (that is, without a doctor’s guidance).
-In fact, according to the 2012 Monitoring the Future Survey, prescription and over-the-counter medications are among the most commonly abused drugs by 12th graders, after alcohol, marijuana, and tobacco.
+Among youth who are 12 to 17 years old, 7.7 percent reported past-year nonmedical use of prescription medications (that is, without a doctor’s guidance).
+In fact, according to the 2010 Monitoring the Future Survey, prescription and over-the-counter medications are among the most commonly abused drugs by 12th graders, after alcohol, marijuana, and tobacco.
 When asked how prescription narcotics (opioids) were obtained for nonmedical use, more than half of the 12th graders surveyed said they were given the drugs or bought them from a friend or relative.